 - H20: General

 Céline Bonnet, James Hilger, and Sofia B. Villas-Boas, “Reduced Form Evidence on Belief Updating under Asymmetric Information - The Case of Wine Expert Opinions”, TSE Working Paper, n.
-17-834, August 2017.
+17-834, August 2017, revised May 2019.